Kernix13/beginner-git-commands/BEGINNER_GIT.md

 **Note**: I'll repeat this again => You need to use `git push -u origin master` for the first commit.
 After that just use `git push`.
 Although I believe you can still use `git push origin master` _AFTER_ the first commit and it won't have a negative effect, though it's totally unnecessary to do that.

 Also, the flag `-u` is not needed if you are pushing to the default branch.
 And `-u` is short for `--set-upstream` which is what you would use when you are pushing a branch you created locally for the first time.
-By using that flag you set that as the default when you push the main or other branch to GitHub.
+By using that flag you set that as the default when you push to GitHub.

 Also, I use `git status` as a habit to check the status of the files, though that command is not required.

 These commands work for me when pushing to a repo I created without a README file.
 If you have a README file, then you will get an error when trying to push, so you'll have to do a `git pull` command to pull the README to your local repo then you can use `git push`.
+However, if you also have a README.md file in your local git repo, then you will get a merge conflict.

+> You don't want to have a conflict when you first start working with git!

 Here is a comparison of my commands vs. the commands you see on GitHub when you create an empty repo (there is only 1 difference).
 I am also tacking on the standard `add`, `commit`, and `push` commands.